NStrijbosch/hub-module-notes/docs/index.md

 __Advantages:__

 <ul class='index_list'>
-   <li>The motor commands do not block the remainder of your program, this can be useful when you want motors to run (almost) in parallel, or if you want to motors to track a trajectory
+   <li>The motor commands do not block the remainder of your program, this can be useful when you want motors to run (almost) in parallel, or if you want motors to track a trajectory
    </li>
    <li> Use UART communication over the PU ports.
-This allows
+This allows for:
       <ul  class="index_list">
          <li>
          third party TTL UART sensors via the Ultrasonic sensor's breakout.